 * From the Yawkey rebuilding project of the 1930s: Jimmie Foxx, Lefty Grove, brothers Rick and Wes Ferrell, and shortstop-manager Joe Cronin.

-* From the 1946 Pennant winners: Ted Williams, Bobby Doerr, Johnny Pesky, Dom DiMaggio, Dave "Boo" Ferriss, Cecil "Tex" Hughson, and manager Cronin.
+* From the 1946 Pennant winners: Ted Williams, Bobby Doerr, Johnny Pesky, Dom DiMaggio, Dave "Boo" Ferriss, Cecil "Tex" Hughson, Joe Dobson, and manager Cronin.

 * From in between '46 and '67, but not on either of those: Mel Parnell, Billy Goodman, Ellis Kinder, Vern Stephens, Frank Sullivan, Pete Runnels, Jackie Jensen, Frank Malzone, Jimmy Piersall, Bill Monbouquette, Dick Radatz.

-* From the 1967 "Impossible Dream" Pennant: Carl Yastrzemski, Jim Lonborg, George Scott, Reggie Smith, and manager Dick Williams.
+* From the 1967 "Impossible Dream" Pennant: Carl Yastrzemski, Jim Lonborg, Rico Petrocelli, George Scott, Reggie Smith, manager Dick Williams, and coach Eddie Kasko.

 * From in between '67 and '75, but not on either of those: Tommy Harper.

-* From the 1975 Pennant winners: Carlton Fisk, Jim Rice, Rick Burleson, Dwight Evans, Fred Lynn, Bill Lee and Luis Tiant.
+* From the 1975 Pennant winners: Yaz, Petro, Kasko, coach Don Zimmer, Carlton Fisk, Jim Rice, Rick Burleson, Dwight Evans, Fred Lynn, Bill Lee and Luis Tiant.
 (Manager Darrell Johnson has not been elected.)
-From the 1978 choke, add Scott (who was with Milwaukee in '75), Dennis Eckersley, Jerry Remy, Bob Stanley, and manager Don Zimmer.
+From the 1978 choke, add Scott (who was with Milwaukee in '75), Dennis Eckersley, Jerry Remy, Bob Stanley, and manager Zimmer.

-* From the 1986 Pennant winners: Stanley, Wade Boggs, Mike Greenwell and Bruce Hurst.
+* From the 1986 Pennant winners: Rice, Evans, Stanley, Wade Boggs, Mike Greenwell, Bruce Hurst and Marty Barrett.
 (Manager John McNamara has not been elected.)
-From the 1990 Division winners, add manager Joe Morgan.
+From the 1990 Division winners, add Ellis Burks and manager Joe Morgan.
+(Burks returned to the Sox for 2004, but played only 11 games that season, only 2 after April 24, and did not appear in the postseason, and then retired.
+The team did, however, give him a World Series ring.)

 * Broadcasters: Curt Gowdy, Ken Coleman, Ned Martin, and Remy.